EVENITY 105 mg solution for injection in pre-filled pen

 Missed doses

-If the romosozumab dose is missed, administer as soon as it can be feasible.
+If the romosozumab dose is missed, it should be administered as soon as it can be feasible.
 Thereafter, the next romosozumab dose should not be given earlier than one month after the last dose.

 Special populations